Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Appendix

 Assumption \ref{ass:factor-model} describes an approximate factor structure and is at a similar level of generality as \cite{bai2003inferential}: (1) Assumption \ref{ass:factor-model}.\ref{ass:factor} ensures that each factor has a nontrivial contribution to the variation in $X$.
 (2) We assume loadings are random but independent of factors and errors in Assumption \ref{ass:factor-model}.\ref{ass:loading}.
 We could study a factor model conditioned on some particular realization of the loadings, and the analysis would essentially be equivalent to that under the assumption that loadings are nonrandom.
 (3) Assumption \ref{ass:factor-model}.\ref{ass:error} allows errors to be time-series and cross-sectionally weakly correlated.
 (4) Assumption \ref{ass:factor-model}.\ref{ass:factor-error} allows factors and idiosyncratic errors to be weakly correlated.
 (5) Assumption \ref{ass:factor-model}.\ref{ass:eigen} guarantees that each loading and factor can be uniquely identified up to some rotation matrix.
 Additionally, we assume that these aspects also hold if we look at a subset of all time periods (the subset is denoted as $\tlq_{ij}$ in Assumption \ref{ass:factor-model}).
 Together with Assumption \ref{ass:obs}.2, our covariance matrix estimator \eqref{eqn:cov-est} using incomplete observations has similar properties as the conventional covariance matrix estimator $\frac{1}{T} X X^\T$ using full observations.
 For example, both $ \frac{1}{|\tlq_{ij}|} \sum_{t \in \tlq_{ij}} X_{it} X_{jt}$ and $\frac{1}{T} \sum_{t=1}^T X_{it} X_{jt}$ are consistent estimators for $\Sigma_{ij}$.
 Moreover, the top $r$ eigenvalues estimated from both matrices are consistent as shown in Lemma \ref{lemma:eigenvalue} in the Internet Appendix, which is the foundation for developing the inferential theory of the factor model estimated from Equation \eqref{eqn:cov-est}.

 Assumption \ref{ass:mom-clt} is not required to show the consistency of loadings and factors but is only used to show the asymptotic normality of the estimators.
 Assumption \ref{ass:mom-clt}.1-4 are closely related to the moment and CLT assumptions in \cite{bai2003inferential}.
 The first two parts in Assumptions \ref{ass:mom-clt} restrict the second moments of certain averages.
-The 3rd and 4th point state the necessary central limit theorems. $\frac{\sqrt{T}}{N} \sum_{i = 1}^N \Lambda_i \Lambda_i^\T \frac{1}{|\tlq_{ij}|} \sum_{t \in \tlq_{ij}} F_t e_{it} \xrightarrow{d} \calN(0, \Phi_{j})$ is one of the leading terms in the asymptotic distribution of the estimated loadings $\tilde \Lambda_j$.
+The 3rd and 4th points state the necessary central limit theorems. $\frac{\sqrt{T}}{N} \sum_{i = 1}^N \Lambda_i \Lambda_i^\T \frac{1}{|\tlq_{ij}|} \sum_{t \in \tlq_{ij}} F_t e_{it} \xrightarrow{d} \calN(0, \Phi_{j})$ is one of the leading terms in the asymptotic distribution of the estimated loadings $\tilde \Lambda_j$.
 However, $\frac{1}{|\tlq_{ij}|} \sum_{t \in \tlq_{ij}} F_t e_{it}$ varies with $j$ so we cannot separately average over the cross-sectional and time dimension as in the conventional framework.
 Point 5 is specific to the missing value problem and introduces the correction terms that appear in the asymptotic distribution.
 They are due to the fact that our estimator averages over different number of observations for different entries in the covariance matrix.
+Assumption \ref{ass:mom-clt}.\ref{ass:asy-normal-add-term-thm-loading} assumes a central limit theorem for $X_i$ and $\mathbf{X}_t$.
+The usual CLT of the form